satyabratbehera/satyabratbehera.github.io/_teaching/2014-spring-teaching-1.md

 location: "Ulsan,  South Korea"
 ---

-Involved in teaching and grading ‘General Physics Laboratory’ courses to the undergraduate freshman students, UNIST.
+Involved in teaching and grading ‘General Physics Laboratory’ courses to the undergraduate freshman students.

 Heading 1